ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 .. [#f4]

 	We have taken $20,000 as part of being in `PIE <http://www.piepdx.com/>`_ with the explicit understanding that we are not seeking further venture funding.
-They are also amazing folks and I thank them sincerely.
-The business likely never would have happened without the three months of office space and mentoring they provided.
+They are amazing folks and I thank them sincerely.
+The business likely never would have happened without the office space and mentoring they provided.